helm/charts/stable/newrelic-infrastructure/README.md

 Issues and PRs related to the chart itself will be redirected to `newrelic/charts` GitHub repository.

+## Past contributors

-**New Relic is very thankful for all the 20+ community members that contributed and helped maintain this chart throughout the years.
-Everyone is welcome to contribute at the new repository.**
+New Relic is very thankful for all the 15+ community members that contributed and helped maintain this chart throughout the years:

+* coreypobrien
+* sstarcher
+* jmccarty3
+* slayerjain
+* ryanhope2
+* rk295
+* michaelajr
+* isindir
+* idirouhab
+* ismferd
+* enver
+* diclophis
+* jeffdesc
+* costimuraru
+* verwilst
+* ezelenka

+**Everyone is welcome to contribute at the new repository.**

 ## Chart Details